ppy/osu-wiki/wiki/Tournaments/TWC/2022/en.md

 3. The Qualifiers Stage mappool will consist of 10 maps, Round of 32 and Round of 16 will consist of 14 maps, Quarterfinals and Semifinals will consist of 15 maps, and the Finals and Grand Finals mappools will consist of 16 maps.
 4. Every mappool, except for the Qualifier stage, will contain a tiebreaker beatmap.
 It will only be played in case of a tie in the scoreline in the best of system, e.g. the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.
 5. The NoMod bracket will be played with the [No Fail](/wiki/Game_modifier/No_Fail) mod activated.
-6. The Hidden, Hard Rock and Double Time brackets will be played with the respective mods activated.
+6. The Hidden, Hard Rock and Double Time brackets will be played with the respective mods activated along with the No Fail mod.
-7. The FreeMod bracket will have FreeMod activated.
+7. The FreeMod bracket will have FreeMod activated, and the No Fail mod will be enforced.
 Each player may pick Hidden, Hard Rock or Hidden + Hard Rock.
    - When playing a FreeMod map, at least one player of each team must use a mod.
+   - Both teams must select the No Fail mod in addition to their chosen mod combination.
    - Players must select different mod combinations.
 Using only Hidden, Hard Rock, or Hidden + Hard Rock for both players at the same time is not allowed.
+No Fail will not be counted as a mod (e.g. a No Fail + Hidden and Hidden mod combination will be considered as just Hidden for both players).
-8. The tiebreaker will be played under FreeMod conditions.
-   - While playing the tiebreaker, players do not need to have a mod activated and are allowed to select the same mod combinations.
+8. The tiebreaker will be played with FreeMod activated, but will not follow the FreeMod bracket rules: players do not need to have a mod activated and are allowed to select the same mod combination.
+Both teams must select the No Fail mod.
 9. The size of the NoMod bracket will be 3 for the Qualifiers, 4 for the Round of 32 and Round of 16, 5 for the Quarterfinals and Semifinals, and 6 for the Finals and Grand Finals.
 10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock) and [Double Time](/wiki/Game_modifier/Double_Time) brackets will be 2 for all stages.
 11. The size of the FreeMod brackets will be 3 for all stages minus the Qualifiers, which will have 1 FreeMod map.